boulevard23/til/scala/run_java_in_cli.md

-# Run Java In CLI
+# Run Java in CLI

 * Syntax: